 While teen driving deaths in the state of Colorado did drop between 2005 and 2014, a teenage driver is still twice as likely to be involved in a fatal crash than an adult between the ages of 35 and 40.
 The Ford course had the teens enrolled in the program drive through the course while texting and then not texting, in order to see the differences.
 The students also put on special suits to see what it is like to be drugged or drunk, and were put into a Mustang which went out of control in hazardous conditions.

-The vast majority of teen drivers simply don’t have the experience which makes them good drivers.
+The vast majority of teen drivers simply don’t have the experience it takes to make them good drivers and statistics show that teens are the riskiest drivers.
 Most have had their driver’s license for only a few short months, therefore the goal of the course is to give those teens some real-world experience in a controlled, safe environment.
 The simulated course also helps to show teen drivers the consequences of driving while distracted or driving while impaired.

 The Ford Program is particularly pertinent during the summer months, which have been dubbed the “100 Deadliest Days of Summer.”
 Between Memorial Day and Labor Day, teens are involved in even more auto accidents than usual.
 The teens are out and about, rather than being in school, and are going places with their friends.
 Unfortunately, one of the primary causes of teen auto accidents is other teens in the car—when teen drivers ride with other passengers, their risk of being in a fatal car crash effectively doubles, and, overall teen drivers seriously underestimate most hazardous driving conditions.
 While some states do limit the number of other teens a young driver can have in the vehicle, at least for a period of time following receiving their driver’s license, others do not.